 Ms Ardern holding the report says that “this is one of the most significant pieces of work that this government will undertake.”

 She said that under her first term of office, they laid the groundwork for climate action, established the Zero-Carbon Act, and established ambitious targets to keep global warming to 1.5C.
-Her administration also created the Climate Change Commission to come up with a road map to achieve these goals.
+The Climate Change Commission was tasked to come up with a road map to net-zero emissions.

 Now that the commission has released the draft advice, Ms Ardern highlighted the draft’s conclusion that reaching the country’s emissions reduction goals are both achievable and affordable, which is “incredibly encouraging”, she says and dismissed claims in the past that climate actions are too expensive.